 Trump to visit Sabarmati Riverfront during India trip in Feb: Gujarat CM

+Gujarat Chief Minister Vijay Rupani on Wednesday said that US President Donald Trump will visit the Sabarmati Riverfront during his visit to India in February.

-US President Donald Trump will visit the Sabarmati Riverfront in Gujarat during his India trip in February, the state Chief Minister Vijay Rupani said on Wednesday.
-Rupani said this while addressing an election rally in north Delhi's Shastri Nagar.
+Gujarat Chief Minister Vijay Rupani on Wednesday said that US President Donald Trump will visit the Sabarmati Riverfront during his visit to India in February.
+"The President of the United States of America, Donald Trump, will visit the Sabarmati Riverfront in Gujarat during his visit to India in February," Rupani said at an election rally here.

-"In the entire Asia, the Sabarmati river has become the cleanest river which was ensured by Prime Minister Narendra Modi.
-Prominent leaders like Japan and Israel prime ministers also visited the riverfront and got surprised to see it.
-"US President Trump will also come (to India) in February and he will also visit the riverfront," the Gujarat chief minister said.
-However he did not specify the dates.

-Earlier this month, government sources said Indian and US officials were engaged in talks to finalise the dates for Trump's visit to India.
-"Both sides are in discussions to finalise the dates," a source said.
-Trump's two-day visit to India could take place on February 24-26.
+On January 16, the Ministry of External Affairs stated that India and the United States are in contact through diplomatic channels over the proposed visit of President Trump.
+"Speculations have been made on this for months...
+When PM Modi met US President Trump, he had invited him to India...
+Both the countries are in contact over this.
+We will share with you as and when we get concrete information," External Affairs Ministry spokesperson Raveesh Kumar said during a weekly briefing in New Delhi.

+Kumar's remarks came amid reports that Trump is likely to make a state visit to India towards the end of February.
+During the 'Howdy Modi' event in Houston last September, Prime Minister Narendra Modi, who shared the dais with Trump, invited the latter and his family to India, saying it will give a new height to the shared dreams of the two countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)